 30 Jan Pop Culture Magazines: Why They Ruin Female Fitness

 How does any juicy blog post begin?
 Shaky fingers hovering my Mac key board, “what will they think of my outlandish opinion” thoughts poking at my mind.
-Am I calling out too many people on their crap in this article?
+Am I calling out too many people on their stuff in this article?
 Am I exposing myself too much?
 This is all too scary.
 Just don’t publicize the article.